plumber0/personal-env/course/LiveKit/01_EndtoEndArchitecture.md

 - Agent Turn Detection (TD)
   - heuristic way to detect when user is speaking and when agent can speak
   - VAD : is user actually speaking? by energy level of the audio
-  - Semantic turn deteection : what user actually saying? by transcript of the audio
+  - Semantic turn detection : what user actually saying? by transcript of the audio
   <img src="./images/09.png" alt="Voice AI Agent Architecture" width="500"/>

 Not only for the turn detection for user speaking, but also for the turn detection for agent speaking

-whille agent is speaking and detect user is speaking and take it a interruption than all the inference at that time will be interrupted and flushed.
+while agent is speaking and detects user is speaking and takes it as an interruption then all the inference at that time will be interrupted and flushed.

 <img src="./images/10.png" alt="Voice AI Agent Architecture" width="500"/>